marioebros/marioebros/README.md

     I'm Mario!
 A self-taught software developer with 1 year of experience coding and building applications.

         - 10 years as a professional trombonist, recording engineer, and private teacher.

-    I'm currently looking to make the transition from an Email Copywriter to a software developer role.
+        - Making the transition from Email Copywriter to Software Developer.

+        - Advocate for quality education for all!

+        - First Gen. Chicano Artist, Developer, & Lifelong Student.

     Have a look through my repos and feel free to reach out if you want to discuss anything that you see here.